 Tensile Testing is a daily routine test at ATRONA.
 We perform tensile testing for various industries on a large variety of components and raw material.
 Shape and size hardly matters with our vast capabilities.
-From small high speed diamond saws to a large 32" by 32" double column band saw with carbide blades.
-We can pretty much cut any size or shape. we have two full machine shops equipped to prepare tensile and Charpy samples and turn projects around fast.
+From small high speed diamond saws to a large 32" by 32" double column band saw with carbide blades, we can pretty much cut any size or shape.
+We have two full machine shops equipped to prepare tensile and Charpy samples and turn projects around fast.
 If you are a steel mill looking for a lab that can handle multiple daily tests or a heat treater looking to certify heat treat lots we can help you meet your deadlines and goals fast and at affordable prices.
 Give us a call or visit us to see what we can do to help.

 TENSILE TESTING: Equipped with state of the art software and five (5) tensile testers ranging in load capacity with various load cells and extensometers we can handle full size samples and sub-size samples.
-For sample preapration per ASTM A370, E8/E8M we have two full machine shops equipped with CNC capabilities and manular milling machines and lathes to handle large quantities of parts and samples.
-Our cutting capabilities include a total of eleven (11) small and large saws.
+For sample preparation per ASTM A370, E8/E8M we have two full machine shops equipped with CNC capabilities and manual milling machines and lathes to handle large quantities of parts and samples.
+Our cutting capabilities include a total of fifteen (15) small and large saws.
 We can help you with your routine tensile testing and certification needs.
 If you have a daily or routine tensile testing/reporting requirements we can be your one competitive and responsive laboratory source.
 Call us to inquire about the Mechanical and Tensile Testing services and programs we offer to steel companies, manufacturing companies, engineering groups, heat treaters, and testing laboratories.